Charles Anderson Memorial Bridge: Anderson Bridge

 In 1982, the two outside lanes of the bridge were closed due to structural deterioration.
-Eventually, a $2.3 million rehabilitation project was undertaken in 1987–88, during which the concrete deck was replaced and the steel superstructure was repaired and painted.
+Eventually, a $2.3 million rehabilitation project was undertaken in 1987–88, during which the concrete deck was replaced, and the steel superstructure was repaired and painted.
 Following this project, the closed lanes were reopened.

 As of 2022, the bridge deck, superstructure, and substructure condition were all rated as poor, and the posted weight limit of 32 tons meant the bridge was unable to accommodate the city's largest emergency vehicles.
-A city feasibility study concluded that the best course of action is to rehabilitate, rather than replace, the historic bridge, with work planned to start in 2025.
+A city feasibility study concluded that the best course of action was to rehabilitate, rather than replace, the historic bridge, with work planned to start in 2025.

 On February 1, 2023, city officials announced that the bridge would immediately close to vehicular traffic after a new structural analysis determined it was unsafe.
 Mayor Ed Gainey said the closure was necessary to prevent "another Fern Hollow", referring to the collapse of the Fern Hollow Bridge one year previously.
-The bridge was originally expected to remain closed for at least four months for emergency repairs costing $1–2 million, but officials announced a three-year closure for large-scale rehabilitation in March 2023.
+The bridge was initially expected to remain closed for at least four months for emergency repairs costing $1–2 million, but officials announced a three-year closure for large-scale rehabilitation in March 2023.
+As of July 2024, construction is planned to begin by the end of the year and last until fall 2026.
+The project will cost about $50 million and includes replacement of the deck and steel supports, rehabilitation of the truss, piers, abutments, railings, and pylons, and new paint.
+The sidewalks will also be widened and one of the westbound traffic lanes will be replaced by a two-way bike lane.